More about AWS High Availability

 Protecting AWS S3-Based Data Through Policies

 You should establish policies to control access and modification rights based on permissions or criteria you set.
 These can be managed, stand-alone policies attached to users, groups or roles in AWS, or inline policies implemented on a case-by-case basis.
 Managed policies are generally preferred as they can be more easily adapted and assigned.

 Two key types of policies for managing your cloud security are:

-- Identity and Access Management (IAM)━IAM allows for flexible authentication by separating management flow, database administration tasks, from application flow, application access to data.
+- Identity and Access Management (IAM)━IAM allows for flexible authentication by separating management flow, such as database administration tasks, from application flow, such as application access to data.